 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Fortress Management Services, LLC was founded in 2008.
+They’re legit.
+According to the Better Business Bureau (BBB), Fortress Management Services, LLC is a legitimate collection agency, founded in 2008.
 The BBB established its profile page in 2012.
 FMS is listed as a collection agency.
 Buzzfile estimates FMS’ annual revenue at $99,000 and the size of its headquarters staff at 2 employees.

 The website for Fortress Management Services at www.fortressmgt.com is currently not in operation.
 A basic search using an internet search engine reveals very little publicly available information about FMS, aside from its address, phone number, and identity as a third-party debt collection agency.